chaifeng/ufw-docker/README.md

 We can only use this script on manager nodes to manage firewall rules when using in Swarm mode.

-- Modify all `after.rules` files on all nodes, including managers and workers
+- Modifying all `after.rules` files on all nodes, including managers and workers
-- Deploy this script on mananger nodes
+- Deploying this script on manager nodes

 Running in Docker Swarm mode, this script will add a global service `ufw-docker-agent`.
 The image [chaifeng/ufw-docker-agent](https://hub.docker.com/r/chaifeng/ufw-docker-agent/) is also automatically built from this project.